Ask CPAG Online - How do you pursue a mandatory reconsideration?

 - Contact the DWP if you do not receive a response (preferably before the time limit for applying for a MR has expired), to check the application was received and is being dealt with.

 - If the application is late, consider whether there are grounds for requesting an extension of the one month time limit (up to a maximum of 13 months).
 You must show that it was not practicable for your application to have been made in time because of ‘special circumstances’, which could include illness or disability, or wrong advice or ignorance about the time limits.
 The later your application, the more compelling the reasons must be.
-The DWP takes the view that there is no right of appeal against a refusal to extend the time limit.
-Arguably, this is wrong because the DWP has ‘considered’ your application for revision triggering a right of appeal, and denying you a right of appeal may be contrary to Article 6 of the European Convention on Human Rights.
-You should seek specialist advice if you are told you cannot appeal in these circumstances.
+If your request for a mandatory reconsideration is refused on the grounds of lateness, you still have the right to appeal against the decision you were asking them to change, as held by the a Three-Judge Panel of the Upper Tribunal in UKUT 324 (AAC).

 - An alternative it to consider whether there are grounds for requesting a revision on the basis of ‘official error’ by the DWP (to which you did not contribute), for which there is no time limit.
 This could apply if the DWP had clear evidence that you were entitled to PIP which it failed to take into account.
 The DWP is likely to say there is no right of appeal if it refuses to revise, but you may be able to appeal against the original decision, or argue that there is a right of appeal because the DWP has 'considered' your application for revision.